ezramizrahi/blog/content/blog/5-cypress-performance/index.md

   ]
 ```

 This should return an object of performance metrics for our API.
-The one we're interested in is **duration** - how long this resource took to load in milliseconds.
+The metric we're interested in is **duration** - how long this resource took to load in milliseconds.
 Let's grab that, and push it into an array to use later.

 ```javascript
 cy.window().then((win) => {